-- "(b)(1) Notwithstanding any other provision of law, the Secretary of the Treasury, when necessary to respond to a national emergency declared under the National Emergencies Act (50 U.S.C.
-1601 et seq.) or to a specific threat to human life or national interests, is authorized to take the following actions on a temporary basis: - "(A) Eliminate, consolidate, or relocate any office or port of entry of the Customs Service.

-"(B) Modify hours of service, alter services rendered at any location, or reduce the number of employees at any location.
+- (b)(1) Notwithstanding any other provision of law, the Secretary of the Treasury, when necessary to respond to a national emergency declared under the National Emergencies Act (50 U.S.C.
+1601 et seq.) or to a specific threat to human life or national interests is authorized to take the following actions on a temporary basis: - '(A) Eliminate, consolidate, or relocate any office or port of entry of the Customs Service. - '(B) Modify hours of service, alter services rendered at any location, or reduce the number of employees at any location.

-"(C) Take any other action that may be necessary to respond directly to the national emergency or specific threat. "(2) Notwithstanding any other provision of law, the Commisaction that may be necessary to respond to the specific threat.
+(C) Take any other action that may be necessary to respond directly to the national emergency or specific threat.